lpetrovic05/hiero-improvement-proposals-lazar/assets/hip-xxxx-quiescence/quiescence-details.md

 ## Changes

-Rule 4:

-- After each consensus round is handled, the consensus module can ask execution for the next TCT.

 ### Functionality changes

 Changes needed for [Rule 1](../../HIP/hip-xxxx-quiescence.md#rule-1-transactions-that-need-to-reach-consensus):

-- Each transaction we store in an event or the transaction pool needs to have an additional boolean that indicates if it needs to reach consensus or not.
+- The transaction pool needs to move to execution.
+When the consensus module is ready to create a new event, it must ask execution for transactions to include in the event.
+- The transaction resubmitter component should be deleted.
+Output of the stale event detector should be modified to notify the execution of the stale events.
-- The event creator module should keep a set of all non-ancient non-consensus events.
+- The new quiescence module should keep a set of all non-ancient non-consensus events.
 If any of these events have transactions that need to reach consensus, we should not quiesce.
-This means that the event creator module also needs to receive consensus rounds.
+This means that the quiescence module also needs to receive consensus rounds.

 Changes needed for [Rule 2](../../HIP/hip-xxxx-quiescence.md#rule-2-fully-signed-blocks):